CLR-MO/standard-coding/README.md

 But, as screens are large and rotatable now, the extra line isn't as much of a problem.

-__In conclusion__
+### Spaces And Camel Casing

+As a FIG PSR, I disagree with both the mandating of spaces and camel casing.

+For spaces, since there are good reasons for both [tabs and spaces]((https://github.com/CLR-MO/standard-coding#tabs-or-spaces)), and the use of either doesn't matter so much as does the consistency within the specific code of a project (doesn't so much matter what libraries/plugins/extensions use), the mandating of spacing is an overreach.

+As for the camel casing, as I allude to, [camel casing variables and methods is a rookie mistake](https://github.com/CLR-MO/standard-coding#camelcase-vs-underscore) that I myself made for over a decade.
+The good thing, however, is that this aspect of the PSR can be ignored with almost no consequence.

+When programmers are using a class, their expectation for the function names comes from first seeing the class functions.
+If those class functions are uniformly either camel cased or underscored, it sets their expectation for that class.
+So, to the degree that a function can be expected without looking at the actual function, a divergence from the PSR does not matter so long as it is consistent within the class.

+There is a rare occasion that function names are dynamically determined by compilation of words.
+Despite writing such a compilation tool myself, this occurrence is so rare that it needn't be considered.

+It is just as unnecessary to conform variable names either way.

+### In Conclusion
--	PSR-12 is good enough and will probably improve interoperabilty of code between developers
+-	PSR-12 will improve accessibility of code in projects that would have otherwise not had a coding standard.
 -	I have minor reservations about PSR 12
-	-	The use of camel casing
+	-	The use of camel casing, but this can be ignored
-	-	The [use of spaces](tabs-or-spaces).
+	-	The [use of spaces](https://github.com/CLR-MO/standard-coding#tabs-or-spaces).
 However, with larger screens, 4 spaces does not usually push deep logic too far to the right.
 	-	The use of a new line for starting `{`.
 However, since this does not apply to conditionals, the amount of wasted vertical space is limited and acceptable
 -	Different styles don't matter so long as they are clear.
 The mixing of styles is mostly a problem when tabs and spaces are mixed, which can be prevented by a good editor.
 Programmers have been modifying each others code for decades and different, clear, styles has not prevent this interoperability
 -	PSR 12 should not be a FIG PSR.
 The point of interoperability is whether some code will work in different environments.
 PSR 12 is for how programmers react to code, not for how the code functions in different environments.